hank0982/starter-hugo-academic/content/en/post/undergraduate-research-opportunity/index.md

 Research skills: Qualitative & qauntitative research methods

 Technical skills: R or Python for qauntitative analysis

 Reading: Diary Study and Copilot in [reading list](https://yihungchou.com/en/project/reading-list/)

 ## Debugging complex systems

-Reading and debugging code written by others (or by oneself from a distant past) can be frustrating.
-I would like to understand what strategies developers use to debug complex systems?
-Why our current debuggers failed to support them?
-Further, how can we design tools to help them?
+Reading and debugging code written by others (or by oneself from a distant past) can be a frustrating task.
+I would like to understand the strategies developers use to debug complex systems.
+Why do our current debuggers fail to support them?
+Furthermore, how can we design tools to assist them?

 Research and technical skills: Unknown (we will figure it out)

 Reading: [Debugging book](https://www.debuggingbook.org/), [The dichotomy of debugging behavior](https://dl.acm.org/doi/pdf/10.1145/3180155.3180175)

 ## Writing testing should be easy and fun

 Testing is fun!
-OK nevermind.
-Testing is boring, and writing unit tests is a big no-no for every single developer.
-How can we get rid of the boring parts: i.e., setting up the testing environment, writing mock objects, and focus on the most important parts, i.e., verifying the program outcomes?
-How can we make the testing process fun, easy, and intertwine it with the development process?
+Oh, wait, scratch that.
+Testing is often perceived as boring, and many developers dislike writing unit tests.
+How can we eliminate the tedious aspects, such as setting up the testing environment and writing mock objects, so that we can concentrate on the essential parts: verifying program outcomes?
+How can we create a testing process that is enjoyable, straightforward, and seamlessly integrated into the development process?

 Research and technical skills: Unknown (we will figure it out)